for a story from a past edition?

 |which have been

-to make sure that a potential tenant has not been evicted multiple
+would like to make sure that a potential tenant has not been

 Of course, judicial workers will continue to have access to these files.
 And perhaps for a small fee, someone with a burning desire to find out about someone will be able to do so.
 The general public will be excluded, however.

 The approach is similar to the misguided juvenile justice program here and in many other locations where the names of young toughs are kept from the eyes of the public so it is a surprise when the bad egg guns down someone later.
 These efforts at protection are not for the criminals or the participants in court cases.
 The protection is for the public officials so that the public cannot evaluate the job they are doing.

 They say sometimes that Costa Rica is behind the times.
 In this case, that is true.
 Welcome to "1984."

 The Costa Rican supreme court needs new blood

 deep concern shown by others because the legislature tried

 to sack a sitting magistrate.